korcankaraokcu/PINCE/README.md

   * Has basic debugging features such as stepping, stepping over, execute till return, break, continue.
 Has also breakpoints, watchpoints and breakpoint conditions.
   * **Chained Breakpoints:** Just like CE, PINCE allows you to set multiple, connected breakpoints at once.
 If an event(such as condition modification or deletion) happens in one of the breakpoints, other connected breakpoints will get affected as well **[Done]**
   * **Watchpoint Tracking:** Allows you to see which instructions have been accessing to the specified address, just like "What accesses/writes to this address" feature in CE **[Done]**
+  * **Breakpoint Tracking:** Allows you to track down addresses calculated by the given register expressions at the specified instruction, just like "Find out what addresses this instruction accesses" feature in CE with a little addon, you can enter multiple register expressions, this allows you to check the value of "esi" even if the instruction is something irrelevant like "mov [eax],edx" **[Done]**
   * **Collision Detection:** GDB normally permits setting unlimited watchpoints next to each other.
 But this behaviour leads to unexpected outcomes such as causing GDB or the inferior become completely inoperable.
 GDB also doesn't care about the number(max 4) or the size(x86->max 4, x64->max 8) of hardware breakpoints.
 Fortunately, PINCE checks for these problems whenever you set a new breakpoint and detects them before they happen and then inhibits them in a smart way.
 Lets say you want to set a breakpoint in the size of 32 bytes.
 But the maximum size for a breakpoint is 8!
 So, PINCE creates 4 different breakpoints with the size of 8 bytes and then chains them for future actions **[Done]**
 - **Code Injection** **[Working on it]**
   * **Run-time injection:** Only .so injection is supported for now.
 In Memory View window, click Tools->Inject .so file to select the .so file.
 An example for creating .so file can be found in "libPINCE/Injection/".
 PINCE will be able to inject single line instructions or code caves in near future **[Partially Done?]**